Japan and weapons of mass destruction: Chemical weapons

+In the 1930 Musha Incident, Japan's army air corps in Taiwan ordered bombing runs over Musha to smoke out the rebels of the Seediq indigenous people, dropping mustard gas bombs in what was allegedly the first such use of chemical warfare in Asia.

 The Japanese used mustard gas and the blister agent Lewisite against Chinese troops and guerillas in China, amongst others during the Changde chemical weapon attack.

 Experiments involving chemical weapons were conducted on live prisoners (Unit 516).
 As of 2005, sixty years after the end of the war, canisters that were abandoned by Japan in their hasty retreat are still being dug up in construction sites, causing injuries and allegedly even deaths.

 Several chemical attacks on various people using VX gas and sarin and the Tokyo subway sarin attack on the Tokyo subway on March 20, 1995, were perpetrated by members of the cult movement Aum Shinrikyo in acts of domestic terrorism.
 A large stockpile of other chemical agents and precursor chemicals were later found in raids on their facilities.

 In 1995, JGSDF admitted possession of sarin samples for defense purposes.

 Japan had signed the Chemical Weapons Convention in December 1993.
 Japan ratified The Chemical Weapons Convention in 1995 and was thus a state party upon it entering into force in 1997.